MarvinMichel/AI_ML/README.md

 ```
 $ cd /location_of_download/Emojify
 ```
-3. Open your terminal and run the task suited to your needs:
+3. Run the task suited to your needs:
     - To train the model:
     ```
     $ python3 train.py